dwp/govuk-casa/app/views/casa/components/postal-address-object/README.md

 Custom parameters:

-* `casaValue` - the value of the chosen radio button.
-This is a convenience for toggling the `checked` flag on the appropriate `item`, but you can also manually set `checked` on each item if you need to use more specific logic for determining checked state.
+* `value` - the value of the address object, in `{address1: '', address2: '', address3: '', address4: '', postcode: ''}` format
 * `casaErrors` - form errors (just pass `formErrors`)
+* `address[1-4]` and `postcode` - for specifying extra attributes for each of the address input components

 ## Example usage